AdilVirani/LaTeX-Guide/Syntax.md

 To write in LaTeX code, you have to provide LaTeX with two things: code to describe what you want to do, and a "guidebook" to tell LaTeX how to intepret what you want to do.

 The "guidebooks" are called packages.
 TeXLive 2012 comes with all of the packages you'll need for this guide.
+Now let me teach you how to make your own résumé.
+Feel free to customize it however you like.

 **Open Tex Works**